OlympusDAO/olympus-contracts/README.md

 Network: `Localhost`

--   NOTE: The `deployments/localhost` directory is included in the git repository, so that the contract addresses remain constant.
+-   The `deployments/localhost` directory is included in the git repository, so that the contract addresses remain constant.
 Otherwise, the frontend's `constants.ts` file would need to be updated.
+-   Avoid committing changes to the `deployments/localhost` files (unless you are sure), as this will alter the state of the hardhat node when deployed in tests.

 ## Allocator Guide